- Must visit

 Telfair Academy

-Historic art museum in a Regency-style mansion, part of Telfair Museums, with American and European works in a landmark downtown setting.
+Historic art museum in a Regency-style mansion, part of Telfair Museums, with American and European works and period interiors.

 Take a flight from Des Moines, IA to Savannah, GA and enjoy the approximately 952 miles (1533 km) long journey.
 Find schedules and pricing options for a convenient and affordable trip.